 The calculator is integrated into the practice tests and we strongly recommend that you familiarise yourself with the functionality.
 There are slight differences between the way the calculator works in the practice test environment and the live test.

-Please note that due to limitations with the web browser format the practice test calculator does not retain calculations when clicking away or moving to another question.
-In the practice test calculator decimal numbers need to be entered in full (e.g. 0.5 not .5).
-In the live test calculator decimal numbers can be entered either way.
+Please note that due to limitations with the web browser format in the practice test calculator, decimal numbers need to be entered in full (e.g. 0.5 not .5).
+In the live test calculator, decimal numbers can be entered either way.

-If you require assistance with the calculator during your test you should raise your hand to attract the invigilator / or start a chat session to speak to the proctor (as appropriate).
+If you require assistance with the calculator during your test please raise your hand to attract the invigilator / or start a chat session to speak to the proctor (as appropriate).

 Keyboard shortcuts can be used to navigate through the test if you find this preferable to using the mouse.
 Wherever there is a letter underlined, the Alt key can be used with the underlined letter as a keyboard short cut.
 An example would be Alt + N = Next (as displayed below) and Alt + P = Previous.